giuseppeandreozzi/Exercise_C-Sharp/README.md

 **Level 48 - The Great Humanizer**<br/>
 A simple program to work with NuGet package.
 The program will use the package *Humanizer.Core* to display the DateTime in a human-readable message.

+**Level 52 - The Final Battle**<br/>
+The final exercise of the book.
+It's a battle game that includes two parties: Heroes and Monsters, starting from heroes party a team member attack a random member on the monsters party, after that a monsters team member attack a random member on heroes party and so on until the heroes or the monsters are all killed.
+The game mode is Player vs Player, Player vs Computer and Computer vs Computer.
+The player at each his turn can choose between: Do nothing, standard attack and use an health potion (that heal the current team member of 10 hp).
+The monsters party is divided in three layers: *Skeleton*, *Two skeletons* and *The Uncoded One* (the final boss), instead the heroes party include only the Hero that the user can give his a name.
+Every time the heroes party kill all the enemies in a monsters party layer, the members of the next layer become the current target of the heroes party.
+The heroes party will win if they kill all the enemies in all three layers of the monsters party.